3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Maya, Max, and Modo.
 These kinda of files tend to be simpler for the user to use, especially since Unity will re-import every time the user saves the file.
-But they also tend to be bigger than necessary which can cause a slowdown of Unity, plus the software must be licensed on the computer in which it's being used.
+But they also tend to be bigger than necessary which can cause a slowdown of Unity, plus the software must be licensed on the computer in which it is being used.

 Unity itself has support for simple models to be created through the editor.
 In the main editor screen, the user can go to Create -> 3D Objects and choose from a list of different simple 3D objects such as